 Carefully check which permissions the app wants, especially if it is asking for access to your contacts, social media accounts, or location data.
 Also look closely at reviews and criticisms of apps.
 Some apps will “phone home” with your information without informing you.

-Most often, the issue is not that the maker of the app is trying to violate your privacy, but rather that the app collects more information that it needs and is sloppy with its storage.
-After that, an ingenuous hacker simply finds a way to break into the app’s database and access your data.
+Most often, the issue is not that the maker of the app is trying to violate your privacy, but rather that the app collects more information than it needs and is sloppy with its storage.
+After that, an ingenious hacker simply finds a way to break into the app’s database and access your data.

 Practice information sharing discipline

 One of the best ways to keep your information private is to not give it out.
 It’s common for celebrities to have a set of contact information that is filtered by assistants, agents, and managers.
 This helps to put a layer of privacy between them and people trying to find out where they live, such as paparazzi or overly dedicated fans.
 It also decreases the likelihood of harmful gossip and other online reputation management problems, and it can keep you physically safe from strangers who might seek you out in person.